damianhakert/damianhakert.github.io/source/posts/2016-06-16-get-started-with-openshift-origin-3-and-gitlab.html.md

 While PostgreSQL and Redis are bundled in Omnibus GitLab, the template is using separate images as you can see from [this line][line] in the template.

+The predefined values have been calculated for the purposes of testing out GitLab in the all-in-one VM.
+You don't need to change anything here, hit **Create** to start the deployment.

+If you are deploying to production you will want to change the **GitLab instance hostname** and use greater values for the volume sizes.
+If you don't provide a password for PostgreSQL, it will be created automatically.

+>**Note:**
+The `gitlab.apps.10.2.2.2.xip.io` hostname that is used by default will resolve to the host with IP `10.2.2.2` which is the IP our VM uses.
+It is a trick to have distinct FQDNs pointing to services that are on our local network.
+Read more on how this works in <http://xip.io>.

-As a last step, let's edit the `/etc/exports` file in the VM.
+As a last step, we need to edit the `/etc/exports` file in the VM.

 ### Edit the NFS exports file